HamzaIDM/Final_Project/README.md

-# This a repo , Where I am going to submit my final GitHub project.
+# This is a repo , Where I am going to submit my final GitHub project.